BraadMartin/genesis-rest-api-integration/readme.txt

 		return $genesis_hooks;
 	}

+**NOTE:** The hooks genesis_header and genesis_loop are not included by default because they mostly call other hooks that are included, but you can always add them back in using the genesis_rest_api_supported_hooks filter.

 **NOTE:** Returning formatted HTML over the REST API is not the best way to make use of a REST API to build a website.
 It would be preferable to return only the raw object data and build all of your HTML on the client side using the object data.
 The best use case for this plugin is probably for existing websites that were built using Genesis and already have a bunch of content on Genesis hooks, but if you're starting fresh you might consider building a deeper integration with the WP REST API so that you can keep formatted HTML out of the response data.